 - ScaRNA (small cajal body-specific RNA)

-- Are found in the Cajal Bodies
+- Can be found in the Cajal Bodies

 - Subclass of snoRNA